MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/4-exercise-understand-stereokit-ink-application-configurations.md

 This is a StereoKitInk tutorial designed to teach people the fundamentals of drawing and interacting with Mixed Reality content.
 You'll learn how to make a core application loop radial hand menus, easy window menus with automatic layout, object-based menus with more explicit layouts, and file pickers, among other things.
 You'll also discover how simple it is to draw models, lines and interact with your fingers.

-### Follow the below steps to devlop the application in your Windows PC
+### Follow the below steps to develop the application on your Windows PC

 * First download and install [StereoKit Templates](https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates) as mentioned in the previous chapters.
 * Then download StereoKitInk sample application from this [GitHub repository](https://github.com/maluoi/StereoKit-PaintTutorial/tree/feature/sk_ink).